 Don't over think it.
 I add my seeds to my salad or into my morning smoothie.
 It's pretty simple!
 Most of my friends have a hard time just STARTING.
 It may feel overwhelming but its all about taking the first step.
 I get my seeds online, often on amazon.
 I don't buy in huge bulk because seeds can go bad.
 A seed grinder is necessary for the sesame seeds but my bullet blender will blend the other seeds just fine (and much faster).
 I spend a few minutes grinding the seeds I need just for that week, to make sure I don't waste any.
 That also makes it easy, day to day to throw the seeds in whatever meal.
 Some days I just throw a table spoon into my mouth as I run out the door.

-*I pulled these tips from the Herbal Academy website, they are a great reminder that our health and hormones are related to our environment.
+I pulled these tips below from the Herbal Academy website, they are a great reminder that our health and hormones are related to our environment.